 Tuesday, June 30, 2009

-“Kalanyoni” -- The Call of the Bird
+69 — “Kalanyoni” -- The Call of the Bird (Harare, Zimbabwe: Dec 1983)

 What a wild ride to get back to Zimbabwe!
-Last minute ticket purchases, 18 hours in the air, almost three days on the train without a change of clothes, the hurried taxi ride to airport Customs, the delayed baggage coach, the hurried shopping spree--then finally rest and refreshment at the Jameson.
+Last minute ticket purchases, 18 hours in the air, almost three days on the train without a change of clothes, the hurried taxi ride to airport Customs, the delayed baggage coach, the hurried shopping spree—then finally rest and refreshment at the Jameson.
 We had a 30-day visitor’s visa and a few contacts from Stan Hannan.
 Now what?

 What had been miles of grass and bush on the road to Kalanyoni was now a bustling township with hundreds of cement-block one and two room homes for thousands of African residents.
 We turned down the old farm road that led to Kalanyoni hoping that the beautiful thatched roof residence had survived the war.
-[Picture from 1977 before township was built.]

 The long driveway up the side of the hill to the house had been moved, but the row of eucalyptus trees still lined the old path, now overgrown with grass.
-We could see that the thatch roof of the main building--the house was still there!
+We could see the thatch roof of the main building--the house was still there!
 Maybe it was still available for us to rent!

-As our rental car climbed the new driveway, we saw the familiar aloe gardens and, then, there it was--Oy!
+As our rental car climbed the new driveway, we saw the familiar aloe gardens and, then, there it was—Oy!
 Someone had painted the whitewashed walls an odd pastel yellow!
 That was odd, but the place was intact.

 We climbed out of our car and introduced ourselves to a European woman who was watering some flowers.
 She and her husband had purchased the estate from the Tredgold family a few years before.
 So, we wouldn’t be able to rent it again, but she allowed us to look around for a few minutes.